US recession risk grows as yield curve inverts

 According to US Federal Reserve research, an inverted yield curve preceded all nine US recessions since 1955, with a lag time ranging from six months to two years.

-Thankfully it has not yet inverted between the two year and 10-year notes.
+Thankfully it has not yet inverted between the two-year and 10-year notes.

 That's considered the real harbinger of doom and happened before the recessions of 1981, 1991, 2000 and 2008.